IglooSoftware/Challenge-Database-200/README.md

 The deployment team liked your submission from task 8, and they want a PowerShell script to run it for them with the mandatory command line parameters but their PS expert is on vacation.
 Can you provide a script they can use?

 ### Task 10
 The production DBAs have noticed a performance problem!
-They have determined that a platform DAL call which gets a community ID for a URL is being called with high frequency and that it ultimately calls the stored procedure *object.GetParentCommunity*.
+They have determined that a platform DAL call which fetches a community ID for a URL is being called with high frequency and that it ultimately calls the stored procedure *object.GetParentCommunity*.
 You take a look and realize the procedure is very old and via a source control check note it was written by a JS developer...
-You have been tasked with fixing this procedure to ensure it returns the following attributes for the parent community object in the most efficient manner possible.
+You have been tasked with fixing this procedure to ensure it returns the following columns for the parent community object in the most efficient manner possible.
-Params: object_guid, title, createddate.
+Columns: object_guid, title, createddate.
 Changing input parameters *is* allowed, use comments to explain any changes made.

 ### Task 11
 Your sprint team C# developers have updated their code and now they only need the community GUID for a series of objects passed in.
-You've been tasked with providing them a stored procedure they can call to get parent community GUIDs for a set of object GUIDs passed in.
+You've been tasked with providing them a stored procedure they can call to get correlated parent community GUIDs for a list of object GUIDs passed in.

 ### Task 12
 Your sprint is in jeopardy!
 Your team committed to implementing some new functionality in this sprint and things were going smoothly until your testers tried to actually use the feature.
 The feature allows deleting of containers (exclusive of community objects) and the testers have found they can't delete pages, spaces, channels, or folders that have any child objects.
 You sit with the C# developers and determine that they're calling object.DeleteObject from the DAL.
-Your task is to make whatever changes are neccesary to get this functionality working in a the most scalable and maintainable way possible.
+Your task is to make whatever changes are neccesary to get this functionality working in the most scalable and maintainable way possible.
 Any changes or new code you write should be heavily commented to show intent and/or reasoning.

 ###Task 13
 It's another bug.
 The sales team at iGleww recently signed up a large customer that produces artisanal organizational charts.
 This customer has multiple communities that share users and their company auditors have noticed that reports from iGleww regarding user login times don't match their firewall records. iGleww second-level support has investigated and determined that the users they are complaining about are all members of more than one community.
 You recall that there was or is a table named dbo.Person_community_Membership which relates users to communities.
-Support also logs that they have noted that the last login time is being set with a call to the stored procedure dbo.Login_UpdateUser.
+Support has also noted that the last login time is being set with a call to the stored procedure dbo.Login_UpdateUser.
 You are tasked with fixing this issue and are free to change both DDL and DML as needed.

 ###Task 14
-The data architect at iGleww abruptly stands up in the middle off the office.
+The data architect at iGleww abruptly stands up in the middle of the office.
 She begins screaming obscenities and you catch something about "object.new", string manipulation, CPU costs, C#, and then HR rushes over to calm her.
 A few days pass and the previous data architect is promoted to director of the collections department and you've been promoted to data architect - congratulations!
 Your first task is generating a backlog of issues for the data team to resolve and you start by looking at the object.new stored procedure.
 You notice several issues with this procedure and then realize these mistakes are repeated throughout the database solution.
-You have the full buy-in from the platform developers to change any interfaces (stored procedure inputs and outputs are interfaces) you feel need changing.
+You have full buy-in from platform developers to change any interfaces (stored procedure inputs and outputs are interfaces) you feel need changing.
 Fix object.new to streamline creation of objects, and then document all other changes you feel the team needs to make to arrive at a solution you feel is robust, scalable, and properly documented.
 For each issue identified be as verbose or as brief as required.

 ###Task 15 (Optional)